vinfreecs/genga/docs/Run.rst

    :name: figGengaGL

    Screenshot of the GENGA real time visualization tool using openGL.
 Shown is the inner part of the Solar System, including Jupiter and the asteroid belt.
-The trojans are nicely visible on the Lagrange points of Jupiter.
+The Trojans are nicely visible on the Lagrange points of Jupiter.